Keep your listeners’ attention while reading aloud.

 Why Reading Aloud Fails

 According to ReadingSoft, the average adult reads prose text at 250 to 300 words per minute.
 The best readers consume over 1000.
 In its guide to reading aloud, The Science Fiction and Fantasy Writers of America suggests that 150 words per minute is a suitable pace for reading aloud.
+When I coach speakers, I suggest 100–120 to allow for pauses and audience interaction.
 In other words, the best and most efficient way to transfer ideas from author to reader is by distributing printed words on paper.
 If you want to share text exactly as you wrote it, hand out printed copies.
 Why read aloud if audience members can consume your work faster and focus on it more deeply on paper?

 Reading Aloud: Present What’s Worth Presenting